polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 * `backend` - The main Magic backend container
 * `frontend` - The main Magic dashboard frontend container

+In addition to the above containers, docker will also create several volumes for you.
+These volumes are necessary to persist changes to the file system for your containers, such that if your containers are stopped for some reasons, and/or you update Magic later, you will keep your changes.

 ## Configuring Magic

 You can now visit your frontend domain and setup Magic.
 To configure Magic login with _"root/root"_ and do _not_